-Submit your water use readings online
+Submit your water meter readings online

 If you have a resource consent to take water, you may be required to submit your water take data monthly, quarterly or annually (check your resource consent conditions to see which applies to you).
+To submit your water take readings online using the Water Use Data Management System (WUDMS) use the link below.

-You can submit your water take readings online using the Water Use Data Management System (WUDMS).
 You will be able to access your system using your debtor number as the customer number.
 You will be able to enter your water use data and view graphs of your water use online.

 Find out more and for instructions on how to use the system.
 Read the WUDMS information sheet (pdf, 198KB).